 It comes months after the HDC breached an ambulance call taker who incorrectly classified and recorded triage information relating to a Tauranga teen suffering an asthma attack.
 The error affected the subsequent dispatch of an ambulance and the teen died.

-In findings released today relating to the man, which do not name him or his wife, James detailed the management of the 111 calls.
+In the findings, which do not name the man or his wife, James detailed the management of the 111 calls.

 She said an ambulance service took the woman’s initial call at 6.08pm and prioritised the job as “serious but not immediately life-threatening”.